blueant-allan/docker-laravel8_ubuntu20.04/README.md

-# Docker development container for Laravel 8 using Ubuntu 20.04 LTS as base
+# Docker development container for Laravel 8 using Ubuntu 20.04 LTS as base image

 Stack